mwoerner77/MGS-Master-Collection-Save-Decrypter/README.md

  -3            Metal Gear Solid 3: Snake Eater Save File

 PLATFORMS      Explanation:
- -s            Save is from the Master Collection for PC (Steam) -s            Save is from the Master Collection for Switch -h            Save is from the HD Collection for Xbox 360 and PS3
+ -p            Save is from the Master Collection for PC (Steam) -s            Save is from the Master Collection for Switch -h            Save is from the HD Collection for Xbox 360 and PS3